CHRISTINE BUHL ANDERSEN

 Maarit Mustonen and Anne Naukkarinen presented their work Hear her ears here at the public event Wearing History on Thursday Nov 29.
 The site-specific poetic performance ‘transcribed’ some of the incomprehensible Danish conversations, which the two Finnish artists had overheard and ‘put on’ during their residency at Glyptoteket.

-Patrick Müller is a German professor in transdisciplinarity at the University of Zürich.
-He has been studying zweiten Bildungsweg Musik, Musicology, German literature in Zürich and Paris and Cultural Management in Basel.
-From 1998-2005 Müller was the editor of the bilingual magazine for new music dissonans and has also been artistic director of Collegium Novum Zürich,1999-2004, an ensemble for new music with a series of concerts at Tonhalle and international concerts.
-Moreover, Müller has worked together with many different composers- and conducters such as Pierre Boulez, Heinz Holliger, Luciano Berio, Helmut Lachenmann, Klaus Huber, Beat Furrer, Salvatore Sciarrino, Olga Neuwirth and Isabel Mundry.
+Patrick Müller is professor for media of transdisciplinarity at the Zurich University of the Arts (ZHdK).
+He studied music, musicology, German literature and cultural management in Zürich, Paris and Basel.
+Between 1998-2005 he was the editor of the bilingual magazine for new music “Dissonance” and artistic director of Collegium Novum Zürich), an ensemble for new music with a local concert series as well as international concert tours.
+Müller has worked together with a variety of composers and conductors such as Pierre Boulez, Heinz Holliger, Luciano Berio, Helmut Lachenmann, Klaus Huber, Beat Furrer, Salvatore Sciarrino, Olga Neuwirth and Isabel Mundry.
 He founded the Master of Transdisciplinary Studies at ZHdK (since 2008) as well as a transcultural study centre for the arts, Connecting Spaces, in Hong Kong (2013-17).